 Within the Applicant Table, labels are useful indicators of the progress within a stage.
 All stages with automated actions have their own labels, and you can also add your own custom labels to track any manual progress.
-Want to add automated actions from outside of OnboardIQ?
+Want to add automated actions from outside of Fountain?
 Our API allows you to manipulate labels, which can trigger stage changes.

 All stages have an 'idle days' label that tells you how long an applicant has been idle within a specific position.
 This is useful in understanding when trigger messages and automatic move rules will execute.

 In any stage, you can create your own labels to mark applicants with any applicable criteria (labels are kept from stage to stage).
 In Workflow Editor, you can also determine if the "completion" of a label triggers a move to the next stage.
-Because of this functionality and our API which allows you to update a label, external applications can advance applicants from one stage to the next in OnboardIQ.
+Because of this functionality and our API which allows you to update a label, external applications can advance applicants from one stage to the next in Fountain.